*This article was updated on 28 November 2020.

-Sorry to burst your bubble, but an agent is not the same as a negotiator in Malaysia.
+Sorry to burst your bubble, but a real estate agent (REA) is not the same as a real estate negotiator (REN) in Malaysia.
 No worries, check out our beginner’s guide to get an explanation plus a few helpful tips!

 Are you still with us?